Middle managers and supervisors

 - encourage feedback and communication channels between workers, middle managers and senior managers

-- ensure that work health and safety practitioners and senior managers are made aware of issues or concerns on safety, especially hazards or flaws in any operational procedures
+- ensure that safety practitioners and advisers, and senior managers and executives, are made aware of issues or concerns on safety, especially hazards or flaws in operational procedures

 - model safe work practices to workers and other managers

 - involve and assist workers in any change management process

 - help other duty holders to meet their obligations under the WHS Act.

 Duties as an officer

 If you are a middle manager that makes, or takes part in making, decisions that affect all or a large part of your organisation, you would also have duties as an officer under section 27 of the WHS Act and should read the role guide for senior managers and executives.

 For a full list of duties, see Part 2 of the Work Health and Safety Act 2011.